spark63/Jenkins-Plugin/README.md

 # Spectra Plugin For Jenkins - Build Steps / Post-build Actions / Pipeline

 -   Spectra plugin for Jenkins helps you integrate Spectra's automated audit process into your project CI/CD flow.
+-   Check "spectra\_guide" in this repository for details.

 ## Set up